-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+Taxonomy, the criteria for the fund is not evaluated in that sense by the duditor or another third party.

+fossil gas include

+limitations on emissions Does the financial product invest in fossil gas and/or nuclear energy related activities that comply

+and switching to with the EU Taxonomy 2 ?

+renewable power or low- - □ Yes:

+carbon fuels by the end of □ In fossil gas □ In nuclear energy

+2035.
+For nuclear energy , · ·

+the criteria include - □ No.

+comprehensive safety Not applicable.

+and waste management

+rulas